collective/collective.transmute/docs/docs/how-to-guides/usage.md

 When an item is dropped, all columns starting with `dst_` will display the value `--`
 ```

-Example of an item that was moved and had its original portal type changed:
+The following is an example of an item that was moved and had its original portal type changed.

 ```csv
 53643.json,/joaopessoa/editais/assistencia-estudantil,d11db7bccae94ec48f0e1a9b669bf67a,Folder,published,/campus/joaopessoa/editais/assistencia-estudantil,d11db7bccae94ec48f0e1a9b669bf67a,Document,published,
 ```

 ## Common issues

+The following are some common issues you might encounter when running a migration.

+### `transmute` command not found

+Make sure you've installed `collective.transmute` in your project or local Python virtual environment.

-### Running `transmute run` seems to be stuck
+### `transmute run` seems to be stuck

-This could happen because of an unhandled exception, so we suggest you run the same command again, but passing the `--no-ui` option to see the full traceback.
+This could happen because of an unhandled exception.
+Try to run the same command again, but passing the `--no-ui` option to see the full traceback.

 ```shell
 uv run transmute run --no-ui --clean-up --write-report /exported-data/ /transmuted-data/
 ```

-### Adding a `breakpoint` to my own step or type processor
+### Debug a migration

-If you want to debug your code and add a breakpoint to it, you need to use the `--no-ui` option.
+If you want to debug your code and add a breakpoint to it, use the `--no-ui` option.